hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 * color and arc length of the arc around the player Currently it is mapped to actions like kick, tackle, catch

+* one can optionally add individually timed additional supported graphic primitives wrt each gentity (including players).

 One can also super impose translucent graphs ++ on top of the playground.
 Which is currently used to show player relative performance scoring and